ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Message: A Message object is a unit of data that can be represented as bytes that can be transferred between two systems over a transport connection.
 The bytes within a Message are assumed to be ordered within the Message.
 If an application does not care about the order in which a peer receives two distinct spans of bytes, those spans of bytes are considered independent Messages.
 Boundaries of a Message might or might not be understood or transmitted by transport protocols.
 Specifically, what one application considers to be multiple Messages sent on a stream-based transport can be treated as a single Message by the application on the other side, and vice versa.

 * Message Properties: Message Properties can be used to annotate specific Messages.
-These properties might only apply to how Message is sent (such as how the transport will treat prioritization and reliability), but can also include properties that specific protocols encode and communicate to the Remote Endpoint.
+These properties might only apply to how a Message is sent (such as how the transport will treat prioritization and reliability), but can also include properties that specific protocols encode and communicate to the Remote Endpoint.
 Message Properties MAY be set on a Preconnection to define default properties for sending.
 When receiving Messages, Message Properties can contain information about the received Message, such as metadata generated at the receiver and information signalled by the remote endpoint.

 * Send: The action to transmit a Message or partial Message over a Connection to the remote system.
 The interface to Send MAY include Message Properties specific to how the Message content is to be sent.
 The status of the Send operation MUST be delivered back to the sending application in an event ({{events}}).